Coral-Jade Haines: Birmingham City

 After advancing through Birmingham's Centre of Excellence, Haines made her debut for Birmingham City in 2013 at the age of 16.
-She scored her first goal for the team in a match against Liverpool on 1 September that year.
+She scored her first goal for the team in September of the same year.

-On 16 October 2013, at the age of 17, Haines played in a match against PK-35 Vantaa in the first leg of the 2013–14 UEFA Women's Champions League Round of 32.
+On 16 October 2013, at the age of 17, Haines played in a match against PK-35 Vantaa in the 2013–14 UEFA Women's Champions League.
 Birmingham defeated PK-35 Vantaa 1–0 and advanced to the Round of 16.

-In April 2015, Haines scored a goal against Manchester City in the quarterfinal match of the 2014–15 FA Women's Cup.
-On 1 September 2015 Haines scored the game-winning goal against Bristol Academy in the sixteenth minute helping Birmingham win 2–0.
+In April 2015, Haines scored a goal against Manchester City in the quarterfinal match of the 2014–15 FA Women's Cup; Birmingham lost the match with a performance manager David Parker described as "heartless" and that of a "pub team".

 Tottenham Hotspur

-In September 2017, Haines joined Tottenham Hotspur on loan until the end of the 2017–18 season.
-In July 2018, Haines made the move to Spurs permanent.
+In September 2017, Haines joined Women's Super League club Tottenham Hotspur on loan until the end of the 2017–18 season.
+In July 2018, she permanently signed with Spurs.

 Crystal Palace

-On 3 August 2020, Haines signed for FA Women's Championship club Crystal Palace ahead of the 2020–21 season.
+On 3 August 2020, Haines signed for FA Women's Championship (now known as Women's Super League 2) club Crystal Palace ahead of the 2020–21 season.
 She left Palace in July 2023 "to pursue a new challenge".

+Watford

+Following her departure from Crystal Palace, Haines joined Watford ahead of the club's return to the Championship.
+In the 2023–24 season, Watford finished at the bottom of the league and were relegated to the Women's National League Southern Premier Division.

+Watford won the Southern Premier Division in the 2025–26 season and will be promoted to the WSL 2 for the 2026–27 season; Haines scored in Watford's 3–1 win over Gwalia that secured the league title.
+She was named Player of the Season for her performance across the campaign.

 International career

-Haines has represented England on the U19 national team.
-She made her debut for the team in October 2013 during a match against Norway.
+Haines represented England women's national under-19 team.
+She made her debut for the team in October 2013.